 State government's financial and political support remain integral to the continued financial sustainability of the institution.
-The University's fiscal year 2019 state appropriations remained relatively constant.
-The State's higher education funding formula changed from an enrollment model to a productivity model based upon institution's outcomes.
-Overall, the higher education productivity model distribution carries some uncertainty on the future University's state general revenue allocations.
-The Arkansas Department of Higher Education's legislative recommendations for 2020 indicate general revenue distributions from the State will continue to remain flat with approximately \$271,166 increase in Arkansas Tech's productivity funding.
-The positive productivity outcomes were made possible by the faculty and staff to retain and graduate students.
-The State's general improvement funding for facilities and technology will not be distributed and may negatively impact the University's deferred maintenance backlog and slow the pace of technology improvements.
-Management will work both internally and externally to address the adoption of the funding formula, the University's outcomes, and to maximize state resources.
+The University's fiscal year 2020 state appropriations remained relatively constant, even though COVID-19 pushed into the fourth quarter.
+The State's higher education funding formula follows a productivity model based upon the institution's outcomes.
+Overall, the higher education productivity model distribution carries some uncertainty on the University's future state general revenue allocations.
+The Arkansas Division of Higher Education's Legislative recommendations for FY 2022 indicate a possible increase in Arkansas Tech's productivity funding and general revenue distributions.
+The positive productivity outcomes were made possible by the faculty and staff efforts to retain and graduate students.
+Arkansas Tech's three year change in the productivity index was 639 points or an increase of 2.98%.
+The State Legislature uses funding categories to maintain a balanced budget.
+Since some of the Universities' FY 21 treasury funds are in category C and D, it is possible that some of the funding will not flow unless the State's revenue collection remains stable and/or increases.
+In addition, the State's general improvement funding for facilities and technology may not be distributed and may negatively impact the University's deferred maintenance backlog and slow the pace of technology improvements.